dsosby/chicken-uuid/readme.md

 Chicken UUID
 ============

-A Chicken Scheme implemention to generate UUIDs.
+A native Chicken Scheme implementation for generating UUIDs.

 Installation
 ------------

-Use chicken-install and the egg repository
+Use chicken-install and the egg repository.

     chicken-install uuid